How the California Sales Tax Rate Is Determined

 Ever wonder why your invoice says 7.75% in one city and 9.5% in another?

 The California sales tax rate is anything but simple — and it causes confusion for both business owners and customers.
-As a business owner, knowing how the state and local rates are structured can help you collect and remit the correct tax, avoid audit issues with the CDTFA, and keep your business compliant.
+As a business owner, knowing how the state and local rates are structured can help you collect and remit the correct tax, avoid problems during the CDTFA sales tax audit process, and keep your business compliant.

 In this guide, we’ll break down: